+Dubai Design Week Evolves And Expands Its Programme For Its Ninth Edition

-Dubai Design Week evolves and expands its programme for its ninth edition
+(MENAFN- Dubai PR Network) Dubai Design Week Evolves and Expands its Programme for its Ninth Edition

 The free-to-attend event will host its most diverse programme of events and activities, including exhibitions, new commissions, pop-ups, talks, workshops, as well as other innovative design projects and experiences.